 This post may contain affiliate links.
 Read my disclosure policy.

-We just love asparagus from Asparagus Casserole to Roasted Salmon and Asparagus and we even love it in our Baked Feta Pasta!
+My whole family just loves asparagus from Asparagus Casserole to Roasted Salmon and Asparagus, and we even love it in our Baked Feta Pasta!
 It’s such a humble ingredient with so much potential.
-Thankfully it’s a vegetable my kids love so we get creative with it.
+Thankfully, it’s a vegetable my kids love, so we get creative with it.

 This recipe makes a large batch, but can easily be cut in half to feed a smaller crowd.

-• Lemon – we squeeze half of a lemon over the asparagus before baking and slice the other half into rings.
+• Lemon – use half the lemon to add a squeeze of lemon juice over the asparagus before baking and slice the other half into rings.

-• Unsalted butter – to dot the top of the asparagus spears and it adds rich flavor.
+• Butter – to dot the top of the asparagus spears, and it adds rich flavor.

 • Olive oil – to drizzle the asparagus and keep it moist

-• Parmesan cheese – added at the end of cooking to creating a cheesy crust over the asparagus.
+• Parmesan cheese – added at the end of cooking to create a cheesy crust over the asparagus.

 Ingredients for roasted asparagus spears with lemon and parmesan

-2. Arrange asparagus on a large rimmed baking sheet in a single layer. drizzle with olive oil and season with salt and pepper.
+• Arrange asparagus on a large rimmed baking sheet in a single layer.
+Drizzle with olive oil and season with salt and pepper.
 Roll asparagus lightly to coat.

 Asparagus on baking sheet, ready to be baked in the oven